hagsteel/swampdragon/docs/javascript/index.md

 Args: `channels`, `message`

-`channels` is a list of your channels (not the server channels, your local channels) `message` is the data provided by the server
+`channels` is a list of your channels (not the server channels, your local channels used in `subscribe`) `message` is the data provided by the server

     :::javascript